supervisely-ecosystem/SlicerAdapterSuperviselyCV/README.md

 </div>

-A 3D Slicer extension designed to organize and manage the work of labeling teams on the Supervisely computer vision platform.
+A 3D Slicer extension designed to organize and manage the work of labeling teams on the <span style="color:#fd4685">**Supervisely**</span> computer vision platform.

-This extension allows you to work with Labeling Jobs just as you would on the Supervisely platform, but within the familiar environment of 3D Slicer.
+This extension allows you to work with Labeling Jobs just as you would on the <span style="color:#fd4685">**Supervisely**</span> platform, but within the familiar environment of 3D Slicer.
 Labeling Jobs is a powerful tool for efficiently organizing and distributing data annotation tasks within a team.
 It ensures annotators work on well-defined portions of the dataset, follow consistent guidelines, and contribute to the project's success while maintaining data quality and accuracy.
 It's a critical component of effective team coordination in data annotation efforts.

 You can read more about Labeling Jobs in our blog post [Mastering Labeling Jobs: Your Ultimate Guide](https://supervisely.com/blog/labeling-jobs/).